DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: Experiment

-\paragraph{Implementation} For the supervised method, XLM-RoBERTa is trained and only evaluated with the base version of DynamicNER.
-As its fixed classification output layer corresponds to a predefined set of entity types and any modification to the entity type list necessitates full model retraining, it can not be evaluated with the dynamic version.
+\paragraph{Implementation.} For the supervised method, XLM-RoBERTa is trained and only evaluated with the base version of DynamicNER.
+As its fixed classification output layer corresponds to a predefined set of entity types and any modification to the entity type list necessitates full model retraining, it cannot be evaluated with the dynamic version.
 For LLM-based methods, we conduct experiments under three scenarios: supervised learning with base version, supervised learning with dynamic version, and few-shot learning with dynamic version.
 Training data for GPT-NER and CascadeNER is obtained through format conversion.
 For PromptNER, as its prompt involves complex designs such as CoT, we utilize LLM-generated prompts by GPT-4o using prompts from its paper as few-shot demonstrations and manually verified the prompts.
 The repetition count $i$ of CascadeNER for result fusion is set to 3.
 Potential data contamination are discussed in Appendix \ref{contamination}.
+The finetuning settings and hyperparameters of CascadeNER are provided in Appendix \ref{hyperparameter}.